vasilis-stylianou/vasilis-stylianou.github.io/_posts/2018-07-15-expenditures.md

     Fraction of 'Max Purpose' of total expenditures = 0.06585479916213956

-### 5. What was the highest average staff salary among all representatives in 2016?
-Assume staff sizes is equal to the number of unique payees in the 'PERSONNEL COMPENSATION' category for each representative.
+Our final task is  to find the highest average staff salary among all representatives in 2016?
+We shall assume that staff sizes are equal to the number of unique payees in the 'PERSONNEL COMPENSATION' category for each representative.

 ```python